Sheohar district: Demographics

 At the time of the 2011 Census of India, 22.97% of the population in the district spoke Hindi and 7.78% Urdu as their first language.
 68.70% of the population recorded their first language as a dialect classified as Other Hindi on the census.
-The main language of the region is Bajjika.
+The main language of the region is Bajjika, variously regarded as dialect of Maithili.